Astra Zeneca Covid Vaccine - Rare Side Effects - Summary

 We are now pleased to announce that our ear irrigation service has been reinstated after a brief break.

-Anyone wishing to have their ears syringed should read this leaflet, follow the guidelines and complete the checklist about suitability for an appointment.
-There are certain circumstances where it is not suitable to perform ear syringing.
+Anyone wishing to have their ears irrigated should read this leaflet, follow the guidelines and complete the checklist about suitability for an appointment.
+There are certain circumstances where it is not suitable to perform ear irrigated.
 However, if an appointment is required, patients should contact the surgery to book an appointment with the relevant clinician*

-*Patients who have previously had their ears syringed can book an appointment with either Sarah Bailey, Practice Nurse or Anna Treherne, Health Care Assistant.
+*Patients who have previously had their ears irrigated can book an appointment with either Anna Treherne, Health Care Assistant or one of our practice nurses.

-*Patients who have never had their ears syringed before should book an appointment with Sarah Bailey.
+*Patients who have never had their ears irrigated before should book an appointment with a practice nurse.

 SHINGLES VACCINE AVAILABLE FOR ALL PATIENTS AGED 70,71,72, 73, 78 and 79 ON 1st SEPTEMBER 2018